EDIorg/taxonomyCleanr/documentation/instructions.md

 ### Overview

 The process of cleaning your taxonomy data and generating the associated metadata is rather straight forward (Figure 1).
-After some initial data preparations, you'll send your taxa list through `resolve_taxa` to correct spelling errors, get taxonomic serial numbers (TSN) and taxanomic ranks.
-You'll then pass the output of `resolve_taxa` to `update_data` to create a revision of your raw data containing the cleaned taxa.
-You then pass the `update_data` to `make_taxonomicCoverage` function to create the taxonomicCoverage EML metadata element.
-The resultant taxonomicCoverage.xml file is later incorporated into the full EML metadata you will create for your dataset using the [`EMLassemblyline`](https://github.com/EDIorg/EMLassemblyline) or [`ecocomDP`](https://github.com/EDIorg/ecocomDP) R packages.
+First, you send your data through the `resolve_taxa` function to correct spelling errors, get taxonomic serial numbers (TSNs) and taxonomic ranks.
+Second, you run `update_data` to create a revision of your raw data containing the cleaned taxa.
+Third, run `make_taxonomicCoverage` to create the taxonomicCoverage EML metadata node.
+The resultant taxonomicCoverage.xml file can be later incorporated into the full EML metadata for your data using the [`EMLassemblyline`](https://github.com/EDIorg/EMLassemblyline) or [`ecocomDP`](https://github.com/EDIorg/ecocomDP) R packages.

 ![](https://github.com/EDIorg/taxonomyCleanr/blob/master/documentation/overview.png)

-Figure 1: An overview of the taxa cleaning and documenting process.
+Figure 1: An overview of the taxa cleaning and metadata creation process.

-#### Installation
+### Installation

 Install the `taxonomyCleanr` from the GitHub.